 - Vendor/Service Provider

 - Description of item or service

 - Cost of item or service

-Credit card receipts and cancelled checks are not valid documentation.
+Credit card receipts, cancelled checks, and “balance forward” statements are not valid documentation.

-If you have questions about the COVID-19 claims run out extension, please contact your qualified benefits counsel.
+If you have questions about the COVID-19 claims run out extension, please contact your Third-Party Administrator or qualified benefits counsel, as appropriate.